DS-Homebrew/TWL-ROM-Optimize/README.md

 In the case of titles that do use Camera and/or Wireless, then the ARM7/7i binaries are only changed to THUMB.

+To complete the process, the ARM9 binary gets compressed.

 # Examples
 - Crash-Course Domo - 2.17MB -> 1.83MB
 - Dr. Mario Express - 3.71MB -> 3.13MB